michigang1/asphalt-android-game/README.md

 ## Description

-Car Roading is a 2D racing game developed for Android using modern development tools and frameworks.
+Asphalt is a 2D racing game developed for Android using modern development tools and frameworks.
 The game features smooth animations, intuitive controls (accelerometer), and dynamic obstacles, delivering a polished mobile gaming experience.

 ---